vannguyengd/gooddata-ui/website/versioned_docs/version-4.1.1/02_start__catalog_export.md

 original_id: gdc_catalog_export
 ---

-`gdc-catalog-export` is a tool for exporting a list of catalog items and date datasets from a GoodData project.
+`gdc-catalog-export` is a tool for exporting a list of catalog items and date datasets from a GoodData workspace.

 Using this list, you can create AFMs with meaningful object names instead of using URIs or identifiers.
 For example, use `gdc-catalog-export` when you are working with [DataLayer](data_layer.md).

-`gdc-catalog-export` exports only data from a project \(production data\).
-If you[uploaded data to your project from a file](https://help.gooddata.com/display/doc/Add+Data+from+a+File+to+a+Project), the data from the file is added as a separate dataset \(non-production data\), and `gdc-catalog-export` cannot retrieve it.
+`gdc-catalog-export` exports only data from a workspace \(production data\).
+If you[uploaded data to your workspace from a file](https://help.gooddata.com/pages/viewpage.action?pageId=34341714), the data from the file is added as a separate dataset \(non-production data\), and `gdc-catalog-export` cannot retrieve it.
 This also include any measures that have been created using the data from that separate dataset.

 ## Installing gdc-catalog-export